Standalone app

 You can use the excellent Nssm tool to make Butler run as a Windows Service, with all the benefits that follow (can be monitored using operations tools, automatic start/restart etc).

-A step-by-step tutorial for running the Butler tools as Windows services is available over at ptarmiganlabs.com.
+A step-by-step tutorial for running Butler as a Windows service is available over at ptarmiganlabs.com.

 macOS and Linux